Working with Module Templates

-To create an override template, make a copy of the original template file within the following folder structure inside your custom template: /templates/yourtemplatename/modules/moduletype/modulename/
+To create an override template, make a copy of the original template file within the following directory structure inside your custom template:

-For example, in the case of the provisioning module cpanel, you could customize /modules/servers/cpanel/overview.tpl by creating the following template file: /templates/yourtemplatename/modules/servers/cpanel/overview.tpl
+For example, in the case of the cpanel provisioning module, you could customize /modules/servers/cpanel/overview.tpl by creating the following template file:

-Another example, this time based upon the provisioning module licensin, you can customize /modules/servers/licensing/templates/managelicense.tpl by creating the following template file: /templates/yourtemplatename/modules/servers/licensing/managelicense.tpl
+Another example, this time based upon the licensing provisioning module, you can customize /modules/servers/licensing/templates/managelicense.tpl by creating the following template file:

 This also applies to addon modules.
-For example, you can customize the client area view template in /modules/addons/project_management/templates/clientview.tpl by creating this template file: /templates/yourtemplatename/modules/addons/project_management/clientview.tpl
+For example, you can customize the Client Area view template in /modules/addons/project_management/templates/clientview.tpl by creating this template file:

-Modules can also provide templates that work with specific client area templates.
+Modules can also provide templates that work with specific Client Area themes.

-In WHMCS 6.0, for example, there are two themes included by default: five and six.
-The six theme implements the Bootstrap 3 framework, while the five theme implements Bootstrap 2.
-Because of differences in how they apply styling and structures, a template that works for may not work for the other.
+In WHMCS 8.1 and higher, for example, there are two themes included by default: Twenty-One and Six.
+Six implements the Bootstrap 3 framework, while Twenty-One uses Bootstrap 4.
+Because of differences in how they apply styling and structures, a template that works for one may not work for the other.
 Because of this, WHMCS supports Version Specific Templates.

-This allows you to define a default template with additional templates to use in conjunction with specific system templates.
-For example, this could provide an older Bootstrap 2-compatible template for use with the five theme.
-We do this in a few of our included addons and modules, in which the default is optimized for the six theme with Bootstrap 3, while a five version is provided in addition for older based themes.
+This allows you to define a default template that has additional templates to use in conjunction with specific system themes.
+For example, this could provide an older Bootstrap 3-compatible template for use with Six.
+For more information, see our Developer Documentation on Themes.